 Zambia has a population of about 18 million, and as of the last count, there are about 42 physician anesthetists and 176 non-physician anesthetists who are employed by the Ministry of Health.
-It is clear that the number of practicing anesthetists in the country is far from adequate to serve the entire population.
-The areas in the most need are rural communities and peri-urban areas, hence there is a huge demand for training more physician and non-physician anesthesia providers.
+The number of practicing anesthetists in the country is far from adequate to serve the entire population.
+The areas in the most need are rural communities and peri-urban areas, so there is a huge demand for training more physician and non-physician anesthesia providers.

 The physician anesthetist training is taking place at the University Teaching Hospital (UTH), and there are two programs running: a master of medical science in anesthesia and specialist training in anesthesia training for doctors.
 Side by side, there are other non-physician anesthesia programs taking place in different institutions for those who have previously had three years of training as a clinical officer.
-They go for a further two year training in anesthesia, and thereafter they have a one year internship after they graduate as anesthetists.
-The nurses have also been incorporated in the training program—nurses who have been serving as nurses and receive the specialized training in anesthesia.
+They go for a further two-year training in anesthesia, and thereafter they have a one-year internship after they graduate as anesthetists.
+The nurses have also been incorporated into the training program—nurses who have been serving as nurses and receive specialized training in anesthesia.
 After they graduate, they are posted in different parts of the country in need of anesthesia services.